-One of the biggest challenges the professionals I work with bring to me is their terror of asking clients to refer them to business associates, friends and family members.
+One of the biggest challenges the advisors I work with bring to me is their terror of asking clients to introduce them to their business associates, friends and family members.

-I’ve been present during appointments where an attorney or financial advisor asked a client, without flinching, for over $100,000–and received it.
-Those same professionals, however, could not muster the courage to have a simple conversation about helping their clients’ friends and associates.
+I’ve been present during appointments where a financial advisor asked a client, without flinching, for $500,000–and received it. that same advisor, however, could not muster the courage to have a simple conversation about helping their clients’ friends and associates.

 What could cause this terrible visit to Wimp Junction by otherwise successful professionals?
 Part of the answer is fear.
 Obviously, they’re afraid.

 But afraid of what?
 Would the clients be so offended by the request that they would take back their check?
 Would the relationship with those clients be damaged in some way by offering to help people they care about?
 Is there some disloyalty in the asking?
 Do they feel as if they’re saying, “Here I’ve been helping you and taking care of your problems, and you’re paying me, but now I’m asking for something more for me.”?